Deploying Nextjs on Your Own VPS using Dokku

 6. Handling Persistent Storage

-1. Create a directory on your VPS:
+1. Create a directory on your VPS host machine where the data will live:

-mkdir -p /var/lib/dokku/data/storage/my-nextjs-app
+sudo mkdir -p /var/lib/dokku/data/storage/my-nextjs-app/uploads

-2. Mount this directory to your app:
+2. Mount this host directory into your application container at a specific path:

-dokku storage:mount my-nextjs-app /var/lib/dokku/data/storage/my-nextjs-app:/app/uploads
+dokku storage:mount my-nextjs-app /var/lib/dokku/data/storage/my-nextjs-app/uploads:/app/public/uploads

 7. Implementing Zero-Downtime Deployments